econoalchemist/SeedSigner/03_Hardware.md

 ## Enclosure
 The enclosure included in the kit is an open-face design, alternative designs are available from vendors linked below.
 The enclosure is 3D printed, you can even [download the file](https://github.com/SeedSigner/seedsigner/tree/main/enclosures/open_pill) and print one yourself.

-The enclosure outter dimensions are 80mm x 35mm x 26mm and there are a number of retention bumps, support ledges, and journals to fit the components snugly inside.
+The enclosure outer dimensions are 80mm x 35mm x 26mm and there are a number of retention bumps, support ledges, and journals to fit the components snugly inside.
 ![](assets/hardware00.jpg)

-The enclosure also features openings for the camera lense, microUSB ports, HDMI port, and MicroSD card port.
+The enclosure also features openings for the camera lens, microUSB ports, HDMI port, and MicroSD card port.
 ![](assets/hardware01.jpg)

 If you do not want to get the complete kit, you can buy a stand alone enclosure of various designs from the following vendors: